tonysangha/cloudflare-access-jumpbox/README.md

 ## Requirements

-To run the Terraform Plan, you need to ensure the following have been setup prior:
+To run the Terraform plan, you need to ensure the following have been setup prior:

 - Terraform installed locally
 - gCloud authentication